COMODO: Cross-Modal Video-to-IMU Distillation for Efficient Egocentric Human Activity Recognition: Methodology

 \section{Methodology}

 As discussed in Section \ref{sec:intro}, while video-based models have demonstrated strong performance in HAR, they come with several practical limitations.
 On the other hand, IMU sensors are lightweight, power-efficient, and privacy-preserving, making them an attractive choice for real-world applications.
 However, IMU models lack access to large-scale labeled datasets, making it challenging to learn robust representations.
-To bridge this gap, we present our \textbf{C}r\textbf{O}ss-\textbf{MO}dal self-supervised \textbf{D}istillati\textbf{O}n (COMODO) that transfers knowledge from the video modality (which benefits from large-scale pretraining) to the IMU modality without requiring labeled data, as illustrated in Figure \ref{fig:COMODO}.
+To bridge this gap, we present our COMODO that transfers knowledge from the video modality (which benefits from large-scale pretraining) to the IMU modality without requiring labeled data, as illustrated in Figure \ref{fig:COMODO}.

-Contrastive SSL relies on a sufficiently large number of negative samples to learn discriminative representations effectively.
+Contrastive self-supervised learning relies on a sufficiently large number of negative samples to learn discriminative representations effectively.
 However, maintaining an extremely large batch size is computationally prohibitive.
 To balance this trade-off, we adopt a FIFO queue approach \cite{he2020momentum}.
-This enables the model to maintain a large and diverse set of negative samples to learn from a much broader distribution of video embeddings while keeping the computational cost low.
+This design serves two critical purposes in our cross-modal distillation context.
+First, it provides a computationally efficient mechanism to maintain a large and diverse set of video embeddings, forming a stable reference distribution for the IMU student to learn from.
+Second, and more subtly, the FIFO structure imposes an implicit temporal prior on the optimization process.
+Unlike random sampling from a static bank, gradual updating of the queue ensures that the target distribution evolves smoothly over training iterations.
+As we demonstrate in our ablation study (Section \ref{sec:sampling_method}), this leads to a more stable and coherent optimization flow, which is particularly beneficial for bridging the significant gap between heterogeneous modalities.

 We define our dataset as \(D = \{(v_i, x_i)\}_{i=1}^{|D|}\), where each sample consists of a video window \(v_i\) and its corresponding IMU window \(x_i\) .
 The dataset contains \(|D|\) paired samples collected from egocentric wearable devices.
 Our objective is to learn an IMU encoder \(f_x\) that maps an IMU window \(x_i\) to a feature representation \(z_x\) , such that the learned representations capture semantic information from the video modality without requiring labeled data.